to home page«Home

 The Life and Times of Arthur Henry Austen

-IF YOU HAVE ANY INFORMATION ABOUT ARTHUR HENRY AUSTEN-LEIGH » I'D LOVE TO HEAR FROM YOU!
+IF YOU HAVE ANY INFORMATION ABOUT ARTHUR HENRY AUSTEN-LEIGH » I'D LOVE TO HEAR FROM YOU.

 Rev Arthur Henry Austen-Leigh, Rector of Winterbourne 1875-1890 has always been something of an enigma in this Gloucestershire village, for he documented much of the life of Winterbourne but left little information about himself.
-This history draws together information from many sources and will be revised from time-to-time during ongoing research.

 We acknowledge the generous help of: